namespacelabs/examples/strapi/02-withpostgres/README.md

 Differences from the `01-simple` example:

-- Using an in-cluster Postgres database insted of sqllite.
+- Using an in-cluster Postgres database instead of sqllite.
-- Using Minio as S3 storage for media, instead of the local filesystem.